amdegroot/pytorch-containers/README.md

         y = [self.layer1(x),self.layer2(x)]
         return y

-input = Variable(torch.range(1,5).view(1,5))
+input = Variable(torch.range(1,5).unsqueeze(0))
 net = TableModule()
 net(input)
 ```

 As you can see, PyTorch allows you to apply each member module that would have been
 part of your Torch ConcatTable, directly to the same input Variable.
 This offers much more
-flexibility as your architectures become more complex.
+flexibility as your architectures become more complex, and it's also a lot easier than
+remembering the exact functionality of ConcatTable, or any of the other tables for that matter.

 Two other things to note:
-- To work with autograd, we must wrap our input in a Variable
+- To work with autograd, we must wrap our input in a `Variable`
-- PyTorch requires us to add a batch dimension which is why we call `.view(1,5)` on the input
+- PyTorch requires us to add a batch dimension which is why we call `.unsqueeze(0)` on the input

 ## ParallelTable